HillebrandGoriEshipping/HillebrandGoriEshippin-wc/readme.txt

 4. Track all your shipments online

 == Changelog ==

+= 1.5.2 =
+* Fixed a bug when "ship to a different address" is checked

 = 1.5.1 =
 * Rebranded from VignoblExport to Hillebrand Gori eShipping